MozillaSecurity/FuzzManager/README.md

 your clients to submit crashes as well as download and match existing signatures to avoid reporting frequent issues repeatedly.

-## EC2SpotManager

-EC2SpotManager is another (optional) part of FuzzManager that allows you to manage large pools of spot instances in the Amazon Cloud.
-It supports hierarchical configurations to avoid configuration duplication and ensures that your instances are always running in the desired quantity as well as in the cheapest zone.

 # Questions

 Please send any questions regarding the project to choller-at-mozilla-dot-com.